 While there are many things that a property owner can do, by far the best way to ensure that your rental property’s hardwood flooring is well-maintained is to work together with your tenants in caring for it.
 One of the first things you can start with is educating your tenants about proper hardwood floor maintenance and cleaning.
 When you help them learn the right way to take care of the floor, you extend the life and beauty of the hardwood and prevent damage simultaneously.

 Another way to make sure your property’s hardwood floor is well-kept is to encourage tenants to place rugs in high-traffic areas.
 The dirt will accumulate on it and it would lessen the amount of cleaning required.
-Finally, it would be a great help if you let your tenant use the right cleaning products by telling them , or even go as far as requiring that they only use the approved cleaning products listed in your lease.
+Finally, it would be a great help if you let your tenant use the right cleaning products by telling them the name of the one recommended for use on your floor, or even go as far as requiring that they only use the approved cleaning products listed in your lease.
 This can help bolster the importance of proper hardwood floor maintenance.

-Even when given the best care, .
+Even when given the best care, hardwood floors still need some additional attention every few years or between tenants.
 In time, wear and tear can fade a floor’s finish and accumulate scratches or other blemishes.
 But if that’s all that happened to it, then you really have no need to completely refinish the floor.
 Usually, all a faded hardwood floor needs is a screening (which roughens up the surface of the existing finish) and a new application of a finish.

 That said, if your hardwood has become seriously damaged, warped, or has deep scratches or other problems, repairing and refinishing the floor may be your only option.
 Refinishing a floor is a long, labor-intensive task that requires specialized equipment.
 You can choose to do all these tasks yourself, but there are many Gardena property owners that feel that hiring a professional is well worth the cost.
 A flooring contractor can tell you the specific type of flooring you have and how to best restore it.
 Different kinds of wood require different techniques and engineered or wood laminate simply won’t tolerate heavy refinishing as solid hardwood does.
 In such instances, any restoration work is best left to a professional.